 Students will learn major concepts of Smart Cities approach that experiences extensive growth all over the World.
 They will apply Geospatial Intelligence Technology to solve multidisciplinary problems to design and implement decision making tools to designing Smart City.
-Major focus is on applying different Geospatial techniques to find better solution for internally and connected pieces externally of city infrastructure.
+Major focus is on applying different Geospatial techniques to find better solution for internally and externally connected pieces of city infrastructure.